XGRIDS Pro Guide™ / Module 9: LCC Studio

 Flythrough mode uses WASD for movement and mouse for direction.
 Shift increases speed, Ctrl decreases it.
 Pivot mode rotates around a selected point with right-click panning and scroll zoom.
 Avatar mode simulates ground-level walking with collision detection.

-- Verify a known dimension using the measurement tool.
+• Verify a known dimension using the measurement tool.
 A room that measures significantly differently from known dimensions indicates SLAM drift.
 The entire scan may have an accuracy problem that requires rescanning.
+LCC Studio measurement is approximate and not survey-grade.
+For the most reliable results, switch to Pivot mode, align the viewing angle straight-on to the measurement plane, select two clear reference lines, enable Pro Measurement Mode, and keep one of the X, Y, or Z values at 0.